omeka/omeka-s-enduser/docs/modules/mapping.md

 # Mapping

-Mapping is a [module](../modules/index.md) for Omeka S which allows you to geolocate Omeka S items and add interactive maps to [Site Pages](../sites/site_pages)
+The [Mapping module](https://omeka.org/s/modules/Mapping){target=_blank} allows you to geolocate Omeka S items and add interactive maps to [Site Pages](../sites/site_pages).
+Maps can also include timelines that allow you to scroll through items on a map in chronological order.

-To install Mapping, follow the instructions for [Installing Modules](../modules/index.md#installing-modules) on the Modules documentation.

-Mapping is compatible with [CSV Import](../modules/csvimport.md).

-## Item Mapping
+## Item mapping

 To add a map to a new or existing item, click to edit the item.
 Navigate to the _Mapping_ tab to add a map to the item.
 Selecting the tab will open the map interface.

 ![Screenshot of the Add/Edit Item Page with Mapping tab selected.
 Large World Map with white buttons described below](../modules/modulesfiles/Mapping_Item_Add.png)